Fort Vancouver High School

 - Confidential individual counseling for all students, referral to ongoing mental health and substance use counseling if applicable, and a variety of support groups to teach students skills and provide ongoing support around a variety of issues/topics.

-- I teach a prevention education series to freshmen and promote awareness on substance use related issues around the school through classroom and lunchroom related presentations and activities.
+- Prevention education series to freshmen and promote awareness on substance use related issues around the school through classroom and lunchroom related presentations and activities.

-- I lead a prevention club and oversee a student led mentor group with community partners.
+- Prevention club and oversee a student led mentor group with community partners.

-- I also oversee several programs put on by community partners and am always looking for new partners to meet the needs of students so if you have a need or idea that would benefit students feel free to reach out to me!
+- Oversee several programs put on by community partners and am always looking for new partners to meet the needs of students so if you have a need or idea that would benefit students feel free to reach out to us!

-If you have any questions about the services I provide or would like to refer someone to meet with me please feel free to reach out to me at the contact information provided below.
+If you have any questions about the services we provide or would like to refer someone to meet with us, please feel free to reach us at the contact information provided below.